coverclock/com-diag-hazer/README.md

            -K          Write input to DEVICE sinK from datagram source.
            -L LOG      Write input to LOG file.
            -M          Run in the background as a daeMon.
+           -N FILE     Use fix FILE to save ARP LLH for subsequeNt fixed mode.
            -P          Process incoming data even if no report is being generated.
            -R          Print a Report on standard output.
-           -S SOURCE   Use SOURCE file or named pipe for input.
+           -S FILE     Use source FILE or named pipe for input.
            -U STRING   Like -W except expect UBX ACK or NAK response.
            -U ''       Exit when this empty UBX STRING is processed.
            -V          Log Version in the form of release, vintage, and revision.